halonsecurity/hsl-examples/lookup/weakforced/README.md

 **Params**

-- args `object` - WforcedUser object.
+- wfuser `object` - WforcedUser object.

 **Returns**: `number`, `0` if allowed, `-1` if denied or a positive number for sleep / defer. `-1` if an error occurred.